 It has become more important for proper digital marketing than ever before.
 It is almost expected by customers to have a complete website detailing the products they are looking for.
-Many customers nowadays research potential products or services online so having a website and social media platforms will not only make research on your business much easier, but it will also make you look much more credible.
+Many customers nowadays research potential products or services online.
+Having a website and social media platforms will not only make research on your business much easier, it will also make you look much more credible.
 For example, potential customers can look up your website and find high-quality photographs of all the products and services that you offer.
 People expect to see testimonials and reviews of your products and services.
 If the customer can’t find all the information they are looking for on your website, they will easily find a different business that already does.

 5) Focusing on Returning Customers

 How much energy are you putting into return customers?
 Many businesses solely focus on getting new customers as their primary source of revenue.
 However, returning customers should be a priority for your business.
 You should be putting a large focus on customer retention and creating long lasting relationships with your previous customers.
 Building a sense of trust with your customers will have them spend potentially more money than newer customers and cost much less when marketing towards them.
 Providing excellent customer service and implementing customer loyalty programs is a great way to keep current customers to continue visiting your store.
 Additionally, being that word-of-mouth- recommendations are one of the best ways to marketing your business, loyal customers will be sure to recommend your business to their friends and family.

 6) Get Your Customers to “Raise Their Hand”